jlinto10/matrix-calculator/README.md

-Welcome!
+# Gauss Jordan Matrix Solver

-This repo is a simple web-based matrix calculator that solves 3 X 4 matrices using gauss-jordan elimination.
+This is a simple web-based matrix calculator that solves 3 X 4 matrices using gauss-jordan elimination.
+Simply open `index.html`, fill out the values in the first matrix, and click solve!

-Enjoy!